shanujaiswal/Practice_Project/JS notes.md

 #  JavaScript Hoisting
 --> a variable can be declared after it has been used./ a variable can be used before it has been declared.
+# Lexical Scope
+-–> This concept refers to the scope in which a variable is defined.
+When a value is requested, the program first checks if it is available within the current scope.
+If it’s not found, the search continues in the parent scope, and so on, moving upwards through the scope chain until the value is found or the global scope is reached.

+# block scope vs function scope
+--> let and const are block scope
+--> let and const are only access in that block scope -->

+--> var is function scope